sandrosc/HSR.WED3.React/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## Implementation Hints

+The code only provides a minimal but functional skeleton of the application.
+It does not use any widget library, you're free to choose your own or none at all.
+The code also is not structured very well, please fix that.

 ## Visual Studio Code Setup

 The template already contains the configuration for Visual Studio Code.
 If Flow is used, the corresponding extension `flowtype.flow-for-vscode` needs to be installed.
 I'd also recommend to install the ESLint plug-in `dbaeumer.vscode-eslint` as well as Prettier `esbenp.prettier-vscode` for automatic formatting.